adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 #### Command

-This invocation supplies both the users and process-groups parameters, and allows deletion with the remove-nonexistent-users parameter.
+This invocation supplies both the users and process-groups parameters, and allows user removal with the remove-nonexistent-users parameter.

 ```sh